grig23/primetime.en/help/programming/tvsdk-1.4-for-android/notification-system/android-1.4-notification-content.md

 ---
 description: MediaPlayerNotification objects provide information about changes in player state, warnings, and errors.
 Errors that stop the playback of the video also cause a change in the state of the player.
-seo-description: MediaPlayerNotification objects provide information about changes in player state, warnings, and errors.
-Errors that stop the playback of the video also cause a change in the state of the player.
-seo-title: Notification content
 title: Notification content
-uuid: 89fb8f63-b0d5-45cd-bdad-348529fd07d0
 ---

 # Notification content {#notification-content}